Good Wear Leather Coat Company

 • two–piece back panel

-• three–piece sleeves
+• three–piece sleeves with triple–stitching

-• dull orange lining and dull brown thread color
+• dull orange 100% cotton sateen lining

-• real horn buttons with swir1s of brown
+• horn buttons with swir1s of brown

-• small bone backing buttons
+• bone backing buttons

 • snaps at base of waistband